R6Gamer07/KuklzsTexturePack/README.md

-This mod is made my only me, Credit me if you are going to use it for anything
+This mod is made my only me, Credit me if you are going to use it for any mod packs